lpesenti/Archimedes_repo/README.md

-# Archimedes-Sassari
+# Archimedes_repo

-Welcome to the GitHub repository of the Archimedes Experiment!
+Welcome to the GitHub repository of the Archimedes Experiment in which are present also scripts for the ET experiment!

 ## Archimedes